Gray Media: Gray Television

 Although Gray foresaw that the acquisition would receive regulatory approval quickly, due to limited market overlap between the two companies and its still-relatively low total market reach post-acquisition.
 Gray would divest nine stations in markets where Gray and Raycom both already owned stations, including WTNZ, WTOL, KXXV, WTXL, WFXG, KWES-TV, WPGX, WSWG and WDFX-TV.
 The sale was approved by the FCC on December 20, 2018.
 The deal was completed on January 2, 2019.

 Gray announced on April 24, 2019, a joint venture with Grand Ole Opry Entertainment Group, a subsidiary of Ryman Hospitality Properties, a former owner of The Nashville Network.
 The services would consist of a broadcast diginet and an OTT streaming platform.
 The joint venture is based in Nashville under general manager Drew Riefenberger.
 Gray contributed distribution and marketing capabilities, multicast knowledge and affiliate Gray TV stations.
 The Circle TV network made its launch on January 1, 2020.

 On February 1, 2021, Gray announced its intent to acquire all Quincy Media's broadcasting properties for $925 million in cash.
 To comply with federal regulators, Gray would divest Quincy stations in Tucson; Harrisburg, Illinois; Waterloo/Cedar Rapids, Iowa; and Madison, La Crosse and Wausau in Wisconsin over to Allen Media Group.
 Gray's acquisition of Quincy Media was completed on August 2.

-In March 2021, Gray revealed plans to purchase a shuttered General Motors plant in Atlanta suburb Doraville, Georgia, and transform the site into a media production community called Assembly.
+In March 2021, Gray revealed plans to purchase the former General Motors Doraville, Georgia Assembly plant site, and transform the site into a media production community, appropriately called Assembly.
 The "studio city" was planned to include multiple film studios, as well as apartments, townhomes, a hotel, corporate offices, restaurants and retail space.
 In September 2021, Gray Television purchased Doraville-based Third Rail Studios for $27.5 million.

 On May 3, 2021, Gray announced plans to buy the television division of Meredith Corporation for $2.7 billion.
 If approved, Gray would sell WJRT-TV to acquire competing station WNEM-TV, owned by Meredith.
 It was revealed that Allen Media Group would purchase WJRT-TV in Flint for $70 million.
 The sale was completed on December 1.

 On September 18, 2021, Gray launched InvestigateTV, a weekly program featuring investigative stories from a national team and Gray local investigations to a national audience.
 The program draws from an investigative unit formed at WVUE under Raycom ownership.

 In January 2022, Gray acquired 24 low-powered station from Lowcountry 34 Media for over $3.75 million.